The Many Layers of Istanbul

 İstiklal Street, one of the city's main pedestrian thoroughfares, boasts a nostalgic tram along its nearly one-mile stretch. (photo: Dominic Bonuccelli)

-Some of my most vivid memories from my first visit to Istanbul, in the 1970s, are of the city's particularly colorful locals.
+Some of my most vivid memories from my first visit to Istanbul in the 1970s are of the colorful locals.
 Scruffy kids sold cherry juice, and old men would grab huge cucumbers from wheeled carts, then peel, quarter, and salt them, and sell them for pennies.
 While the Old World magic in many parts of the city has been plowed under by modern affluence, today's Istanbul is every bit as rich and rewarding as it was back then.

-For thousands of years, Istanbul — then "Constantinople" — has marked the point where East meets West: a true crossroads of civilizations.
-It was named in honor of Constantine, the Roman Emperor who, around AD 330, as ancient Rome was falling, moved the imperial capital to the less chaotic east.
+For thousands of years, Istanbul has marked the point where East meets West — a true crossroads of civilizations.
+Once known as Byzantium, it was named Constantinople in honor of Constantine, the Roman Emperor who, around AD 330, as ancient Rome was falling, moved the capital to the less chaotic east.
 In 476, Rome and the Western Empire fell to invading barbarians.
-The city, so layered with rich history for centuries since, was officially named "Istanbul" in 1923 with the founding of the modern Turkish Republic.
+The city, so layered with rich history for centuries since, was officially named Istanbul in 1923 with the founding of the modern Turkish Republic.

-The best look at ancient Constantinople is Hagia Sophia, considered one of the greatest houses of worship in both the Christian and Muslim worlds.
+The best look at ancient Constantinople is Hagia Sophia.
 Built as a church in the sixth century, it marked the pinnacle of the Byzantine glory days, boasting the biggest dome anywhere until Florence's cathedral was finished 900 years later.
 After the Byzantine Empire collapsed in the 15th century, the Ottomans turned it into a mosque, adding minarets and plastering over Christian mosaics.
 The prayer niche was shifted a bit off-center so it would point toward Mecca, rather than Jerusalem.
-(Long technically classified a museum, it was controversially redesignated a mosque in 2020.)
+(Long technically classified a museum, it was redesignated a mosque in 2020 and still welcomes non-Muslim visitors.)

 Facing Hagia Sophia is the Blue Mosque.
 The area in between is the historic center of Istanbul, with blossoming trees, refreshing fountains, and a mix of strolling tourists and locals.
 On my last visit, I had to just sit on a bench and marvel at the elegance of the scene.

 Services are segregated by gender: The main hall is reserved for men, while the women's section is in back.
-While some may view this as demeaning, Muslims generally see it as a practical matter: Many women would rather have the option of performing the physical act of praying in private.
+While some may view this as demeaning, Muslims see it as a practical matter: Women would rather have the option of performing the physical act of praying in private.
 One time, I visited in the evening, when once again it was the neighborhood mosque in action — not a tourist in sight.
-A window was open for ventilation.
+(A window was open for ventilation.
 I peeked through to find it was the ladies' prayer zone.
-I drew back, suddenly feeling a twinge of peeping-Tom guilt.
+I drew back, suddenly feeling a twinge of peeping-Tom guilt.)

 To get a full appreciation for today's Istanbul, you must leave the sightseeing core and explore the lively, more cosmopolitan neighborhoods.
 Istanbul's contemporary heart is Taksim Square, circled by endless traffic and highlighted by a statue commemorating the father of modern Turkey, Mustafa Kemal Atatürk.
 The square marks the start of bustling İstiklal Street, lined with shops and eateries.